NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/precourse.rst

 Software Dependencies
 =====================

+The exercise on WGBS can be executed locally in your laptop using ``R`` and ``RStudio``.
-If you have no access to Uppmax, where all software is preinstalled, you can configure your own system to follow the exercises:
+If you prefer to run R scripts in your laptop, you can configure your own system to follow the exercises:

 - install `R <https://cran.r-project.org/>`_ and